 Despite the awkwardness and the roller coaster of emotions we experienced in our first meeting, we left with a deep appreciation and love for each other.
 It was after that meeting that our emails went from formal to fun.
 We started telling jokes, planning meetings out of the agency, discussing what our lives would be like after the adoption.
 They would come to visit and take me to lunch, where I told them the devastating news that I do not like tomatoes.
 Apparently, this is a sin in their family.
 It was with great pride that the adoptive dad told me, years after my son was born, that my son liked tomatoes.

 I would talk to my son late at night, as I lay in my bed playing with my pregnant belly, and tell him about his parents.
 It wasn’t until after I found and met his parents that I finally began to feel peace during my pregnancy.
-After that first meeting we were excited to continue to grow our relationship, we were filled with amble amounts of love.
+After that first meeting, we were excited to continue to grow our relationship, we were filled with ample amounts of love.

-The first meeting was wonderful and it was something that we talk about and laugh over to this day.
+The first meeting was wonderful and it was something that we talk about and laugh about to this day.
 It’s a relationship that I cherish and I know it will only grow with time.
 That first meeting “sealed the deal” in my heart when I chose them as the people who would be my son’s parents.

 Are you considering placing a child for adoption?
 Not sure what to do next?
 First, know that you are not alone.
 Visit Adoption.org or call 1-800-ADOPT-98 to speak to one of our Options Counselors to get compassionate, nonjudgmental support.
 We are here to assist you in any way we can.